 One of the most used and misused verses in the Bible is found in 1 John 1:9.
 It reads: “If we confess our sins, (God) is faithful and just and will forgive us our sins and purify us from ALL unrighteousness!

-The point in all of this is we ener into the understanding of reality, and that is we are a forgiven people, regardless of how we feel about it, God said it.
-If we realize this we can go forward in faith without all of the uncertainties, guilt and lack of assurance knowing we are free indeed!
+The point in all of this is, we enter into the understanding of reality, and that is, we are a forgiven people, regardless of how we feel about it, God said it.
+If we realize this, we can go forward in faith without all of the uncertainties, guilt and lack of assurance knowing we are free indeed!

-Also, we recognize that sorrow is normal when we do wrong and expected in our lives!
-Anyone that is not sorry they have committed a sin I would think needs to “examine their life and to see if they really are in the faith.”
-Notice 2 Corinthians 7:10 – When we sin, we are not living out as we should what God has prescribed for best in us during our time here.
+Also, we recognize that sorrow is normal when we do wrong and IS expected in our lives!
+Anyone that is not sorry they have committed a sin, I would think needs to “examine their life and to see if they really are in the faith.”
+Notice 2 Corinthians 7:10 – When we sin, we are not living out as we should what God has prescribed AS best in us during our time here.
 We will not be contented.

 Someone may bring up the Lords Model Prayer which states, “Forgive us our sins….” – Luke 11:4.
 Let’s note the context, its content, and THE intended audience!
 Jesus is warning His followers to avoid meaningless repetition of lengthy prayers.
 In Matthew 6:7, He says babblers are not heard because of their many words.
 So many today use so much repetition and do not even realize what they are praying for really.
 Just words they have heard over and over again.